shsaha2024/AgentEval-RAG/README.md

 - modular
 - easy to extend into evaluation and deployment workflows

-AgentEval-RAG takes a software-engineering-first approach.
+AgentEval-RAG takes an engineering-first approach.
 Instead of treating retrieval as a hidden helper, it makes ingestion, indexing, retrieval, API contracts, and orchestration explicit and reusable.

 ---